How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 WHERE TO STAY NEAR KULUBA

-The closest town near Kuluba is El Cuyo, which is actually the perfect spot to combine beach life and some explorations of the surrounding wonders, including the Koluba archeological site.
+The closest town near Kuluba is El Cuyo, which is actually the perfect spot to combine beach life and some exploration of the surrounding wonders, including the Kuluba archeological site.
 Here below some hotel ideas

 Can Cocal ⭐️⭐️⭐️⭐️